xy7313/xy7313.github.io/_posts/2017-06-13-Web-Tech-DB-Linux.md

 #### 2. Algorithm
 1. think out loud, say your thought
 2. data structure
+3. hashmap
+    - hash function,
+    - load factor: 1-0 resizing to 2*capacity when the number of element inserted in array > capacity * load factor
+    - collision:
+        - linear probing, move to the next item one by one
+        - seperate chaining, linkedlist, worst case O(n)
 #### 3. test your solution
 (corner case, edge case)